geekpradd/geekpradd.github.io/life/post.md

 I consider myself to be an average guy till the age of 10.
 This was the year 2010 and it was this year that I was able to gain admission in Army Public School Narengi.
 Before that I was in Faculty and except taking mental maths classes (which I aced) in ALOHA and reading encyclopedias for fun, I was an average child.

 In the one year (2010-11) that I studied in APSN, I was able to form quite a network.
 I won competitions, ranging from Science Project to Debate to Quiz to Spell Bee.
-I made many friends, mostly belonging to Class 4 and Indian Oil.
+I made many friends, although I'm not in contact with any of them now.

 So life was good.
 Examinations were unit test based and CCE was introduced that year so no pressure on the studies side.
-I became friends with some friends, who used to bully an Army kid.
+I became friends with some guys, who used to bully an Army kid.
 I used to laugh at him and even mock the kid.
-They used to do a prank and they blamed it on him.
+They used to do a prank and blame it on him.
 Even though I never bullied the kid, I was a spectator and I didn't do anything to stop him.
-I even used to jeer at a guy who was muslim and went on our bus along with this other friend of mine (Shatadru Barua: A Bengali, what can you expect)
+I even used to jeer at a guy who was muslim and went on our bus along with this other friend of mine.

 I so wish now that I didn't do that.